 Tip #2: Pace yourself.

-If you are not aiming for a perfect score (PSAT perfect score is 1520), then you can slow down a bit and answer the questions you know how to do, and guess randomly on the ones you run out of time for.
+If you are not aiming for a perfect score (PSAT perfect score is 1520), then you can slow down a bit, answer the questions you know how to do, and guess randomly on the ones you run out of time for.

 If this is your first time taking a PSAT, you probably don't have a goal score.

-Here are a few ranges so you can set a goal: the national average for the test is approximately 500 Verbal and 500 Math.
-To score 500 per section, you need to answer correctly about half of the questions.
+Here are a few ranges to set a goal: the national average for the test is approximately 500 Verbal and 500 Math.
+To score 500 per section, you must correctly answer about half of the questions.

-To be in the top 10 to 15 % of all test takers, you need to answer correctly approximately 75% to 80% of all problems.
+To be in the top 10 to 15 % of all test takers, you must correctly answer approximately 75% to 80% of all problems.

 Tip #3: the Math - No-Calculator Math Section Requires Thought.

 - These aren't your math teacher's math problems!
 Look beyond what is stated and solve for every unknown.
 You often need to solve for one or two unknowns to find the missing link.
-It may be necessary to solve several parts of the problem that aren't essential.
+Solving several parts of the problem that aren't essential may be necessary.
 Unfortunately, you won't know that until it is too late.

-- If there are only variables in the problem, make up your own numbers and substitute them to help you solve the problem.
+- If only variables exist in the problem, make up your own numbers and substitute them to help you solve the problem.
 For example, a problem may ask which is greater x and x2.
-At first, it appears to be x2 but what if you substituted in 0 or ½ the outcome is different.
+At first, it appears to be x2, but what if you substituted in 0 or ½ the outcome is different.
 For these problems, numbers like 0, 1, 2, fractions, and negative numbers all work well.

 - If there are only numbers in the answer choices, use the answer choices to help you solve the problem.
-This "guess and check" method works great and often gets you the right answer very quickly.
+This "guess and check" method works great and often quickly gets you the right answer.